Suede play packed Rough Trade East concert

 Played in the same order as they appear in the record, songs like Barriers and Snowblind were positively received, followed by the first single It Starts And Ends With You which gained additional excitement.

 However, predictably, there was room for old hits too.
 The crowd responded with understandably more enthusiasm, and was particularly thrilled by tracks such as Trash and Beautiful Ones, – both from Coming Up, one of the group’s most commercially successful records – which were the usual “best saved for last”.

 Suede played with the same energy and fervour of an upcoming band, as if time has not passed, not because they needed to attest their skills as musicians but because, just like an emerging band, they still have that passion that fuelled them in the first place and prompted them to build a career out of it.

 After the show, the group made themselves available for a signing session, amicable and modest despite their exhaustion.
 Ticket holders to Suede’s next performance will not be disappointed.

 Photos: Marika Parizzi

-For further information on Suede visit here.
+For further information and future events visit Suede’s website here.

 Watch a live performance of It Starts and Ends with You here: